komquest/komquest.github.io/CyberSec/Notes/MindMaps.md

 ---
+Dubbed **SessionManager**, the malicious software poses as a legitimate module for Internet Information Services (IIS), the web server installed by default on Exchange servers.
+Organizations often deploy IIS modules to streamline specific processes on their web infrastructure.
+Researchers from security firm Kaspersky have identified 34 servers belonging to 24 organizations that have been infected with SessionManager since March 2021.
+As of earlier this month, Kaspersky said, 20 organizations remained infected.

+---
+piled on with additional claims for **copyright infringement, false designation, business defamation, breach of contract, and violations of consumer protection law.**

+---
+SMS has a field called sender ID, which is set by the sender, requires no identity verification, and can be any arbitrary short string.

+This allows anyone to send messages to any number, identifying themselves as whoever they want to impersonate.

+---
 I’ll say it because it needs to be said: The United States government is in urgent need of leadership on cybersecurity at the executive branch level — preferably someone who has the authority and political will to eventually disconnect any federal government agency data portals that fail to enforce strong, multi-factor authentication.

 ---